 In most years 99 percent (if not all) of those auditioning make the band.
-The most competitive parts of the band are in our drum line and color guard sections.
+The most competitive parts of the band are in our drumline and color guard sections.
 Due to the more specialized skills and demands required of these sections and limited amounts of equipment, there are times when not everyone auditioning makes the band.
-Our goal is to make sure that you have the skills to be successful performing under the demands of what is expected of the Bronco Marching Band.
+Our goal is to make sure that you have the skills to be successful in performing under the demands of what is expected of the Bronco Marching Band.
 The worst thing that can happen is you get to meet hundreds of other Broncos before classes begin and you get to move into your residence hall early!

-The BMB website is your best source for information.
+The BMB website is your best source of information.
 In addition, a newsletter will be mailed to all students enrolled in the course in late July with specific information regarding band camp and the upcoming season.
 This newsletter will also contain a confirmation form which lets us know of your intent to be in the Bronco Marching Band and reserves your space at band camp.
 Please complete the confirmation form and return it on the due date.

 Marching band is a one-credit course offered through the university.
 Attendance at all rehearsals and performances until the end of the fall semester is required.

-The season begins with band camp, and extends through the end of the first of the semester including potential bowl games.
+The season begins with band camp and extends through the end of the first of the semester including potential bowl games.